Clive Rice: Career in English domestic cricket

 Rice played for Nottinghamshire in the English County Championship in a side that also featured internationals Richard Hadlee and Derek Randall.
 As captain, he led the side to the County Championship title in both 1981 and 1987, winning the prestigious award of being named a Wisden cricketer of the year for his exploits in 1981.
 He later played for Scotland.

 International cricket

-Along with other South African players, excluded from international cricket by the sporting boycott of South Africa due to his country's policy of apartheid, Rice joined the controversial World Series Cricket setup.
+Along with other South African players, Rice was excluded from international cricket by the sporting boycott of South Africa due to his country's policy of apartheid.

+Rice joined World Series Cricket setup in 1978-79.
+He played three Supertests for the WSC World XI, enjoying three victories.
+In the first one, against Australian XI, the World XI were 5-53 when Rice came to the wicket, and scored 41, taking the World XI to 6-138 - these runs proved crucial in the team's victory.
+Against the West Indies XI, Rice made 83 and took three wickets as WSC World XI won by an innings and 44 runs.
+In his third Supertest, against Australia, Rice took three tickets.

 During the 1980s, a number of rebel cricket teams visited South Africa to play unofficial "Test" matches.
 Rice captained the home side for the majority of these fixtures.

+In 1985-86 an Australian XI toured.
+The South Africa XI won the 3-match test series 1-0, and the 6-match one-day series 4-2.
+In the third test, Rice took a hattrick in Australia's second innings.
+In the 2nd one-day match, Rice scored 91 off 93 balls; in the third he made 78 and took 3-25; in the fourth he scored 44 and took 4-45; in the 6th he made 95.

 Rice was able to make his debut in official international cricket in 1991, when, aged 42, he played in—and captained—South Africa's first One Day International, in a match against India at Eden Gardens, Calcutta.
 Rice finished with averages of 13 with the bat and 57 with the ball from his three One Day International matches.